wcshds/gpui-vue/docs/architecture.md

 1. A single unconditional intrinsic root lowers directly.
 Multiple roots, an explicit root fragment, a structural root, or a conditional root receive one synthetic `div` because GPUI 0.2.2 requires one `IntoElement` and has no wrapper-free `display: contents` host.
 Nested fragments and structural `<template>` children flatten into their parent.
 2. `class` must be a literal. `:class` accepts a literal or nested Rust `if` tree whose leaves are literals; runtime class strings, arrays, and maps are rejected.
 A coexisting static class is prepended to each leaf before cascade resolution (and is the omitted-`else` fallback), so ordinary and state styles share one selected conditional traversal and each reached condition expression is emitted once.
 3. Utilities lower into typed property slots.
 Important suffix `!` beats ordinary declarations; supported broad/axis/side shorthands resolve canonically independent of source order, while equal-rank conflicts remain later-wins.
-Flex shorthands split grow/shrink/basis fields, `truncate` and scroll split both overflow axes, `place-content-*` splits align/justify content, and physical radius utilities split per corner so a GPUI convenience method cannot reset another winning field.
+Flex shorthands split grow/shrink/basis fields, `truncate` and scroll split both overflow axes, `place-content-*` splits align/justify content, and named or safe arbitrary `px`/`rem` physical radius utilities split per corner so a GPUI convenience method cannot reset another winning field.
 Unsupported classes, variants, and arbitrary-value forms are errors rather than silent degradation.
 4. All 26 Tailwind 4.3.2 default color families and 11 shades are available to the implemented background, text, and border consumers.
 Their official OKLCH constants are preconverted to deterministic packed sRGB.
 These consumers accept bounded `/N`, `/[N%]`, and `/[0..1]` alpha; an alpha modifier on `#rrggbbaa` multiplies its normalized byte alpha and emits GPUI's `f32` alpha.
 GPUI 0.2.2 cannot retain wide-gamut components, CSS theme variables, or browser gamut-mapping behavior.
-5. `@click`, `focusable`, `active:`, `group-active:`, `focus:`, `in-focus:`, and every resolved static scroll utility require a stable GPUI `ElementId`; focus and in-focus styling also make the element focusable.
-Scroll builders are emitted after `.id(...)`, before state callbacks.
+5. Every intrinsic listener (`@click`, key down/up, modifier changes, mouse down/down-out/move/up/up-out, drag-move/drop, pinch, scroll-wheel, hover, focus, and blur), every drag/drop binding (`:drag-payload`, `:drag-preview`, `:can-drop`, and `:drag-over`), `:track-focus`, static/dynamic key context, `focusable`/`tab-index`, `active:`, `group-active:`, `focus:`, `focus-visible:`, `in-focus:`, and every resolved static scroll utility requires a stable GPUI `ElementId`.
+Identity is emitted before focus/context, retained state, and source-ordered interactions; focus/in-focus/focus-visible styling and focused keyboard listeners also make the element focusable.
+Button-filtered events require one `.left`, `.right`, or `.middle` selector.
+Non-click events take no modifiers.
 Click modifiers are evaluated in source order; `.passive` is rejected because GPUI has no DOM listener-registration equivalent.
+Focus/blur require an exact tracked handle.
+Drag payload/preview must be paired, `:can-drop` is singular, and exact-payload-type drag-over/drag-move/drop lanes may repeat while preserving attribute evaluation order.
 6. Every `v-for` root requires a dynamic `:key` for per-item identity and to namespace stateful descendants.
 7. Adjacent `v-if`/`v-else-if`/`v-else` siblings form one validated chain.
 When `v-if` and `v-for` share an element, the condition wraps the loop, so the loop alias is not in scope in the condition, matching Vue 3's precedence.
 8. `v-show` lowers to a visibility refinement on a real host element. `<template v-show>` and `<template v-for>` are errors because a flattened structural node has no visibility or keyed fragment identity in GPUI 0.2.2.